 As your team starts pulling the pieces together, you can’t help but feel a little bit of anxiety.

-You believe in the importance of employee satisfaction surveys.
+You believe in the importance of employee engagement and satisfaction surveys.
 Nevertheless, there’s been a lot of criticism in recent years, including complaints that employee surveys:

 - Are too long

 - Ask irrelevant questions

 But it is possible to produce a survey that gives you the data you need while also providing a positive employee experience.